-The companies that employ these individuals also save money in healthcare costs and turnover, with 81 percent of them less likely to seek new employment compared to those who only thrive in their physical wellbeing, Gallup reports.
+The companies that employ these individuals also save money in healthcare costs and turnover, with 81 percent less likely to seek new employment compared to those who only thrive in their physical well-being, Gallup reports.

 Any competition or challenge usually makes it more likely employees will participate, according to Inc. The longer the challenge, such as training to run or walk a race, the more likely employees will be to stick with their newfound exercise and wellness plan.
 Entice employees to participate by creating an incentives or rewards program to recognize and celebrate health success, according to PeopleKeep.